-ZONTA INTERNATIONAL STRATEGIES TO END VIOLENCE AGAINST WOMEN (ZISVAW) HISTORY 1996-Present
+ZONTA INTERNATIONAL STRATEGIES TO END VIOLENCE AGAINST WOMEN (ZISVAW) HISTORY 1996-2020

-Since the program's inception, more than US\$9.5 million has been provided to support projects in 46 countries.
+From 1996 to 2020, more than US\$9.5 million was provided to support projects in 46 countries.
+Beginning in 2020, all of Zonta International's service projects are being supported by the International Service Fund.